amosproj/amos2022ss02-audit-chain/Blockchain/Documentation.md

 Therefore Hyperledger Fabric could be one of the frameworks solution (also because one of the only for java), but still it may be not needed such a framework full of tools and libraries for the project.

+At this point we have to mention there are a few additional crucial aspects to consider while implementing blockchain, and they are the following:

+-Firstly, we have to ensure that our blockchain implementation actually works and functions exactly the way you want it to, we must put in our best effort.
+We'd have to thoroughly test our system and designs in a controlled setting to accomplish this.
+After that, we can take it to a real-world competitive context for more testing.
+Testing our blockchain implementation is vital since you might uncover a variable we hadn't considered before, which could alter the results of our blockchain implementation activity.
+Additionally, we should conduct additional study to get the finest blockchain implementation example.

+-Then, we have to remember that there will always be setbacks, particularly in the early stages of blockchain implementation.
+Rather than succumbing to failure,we must address the issues and attempt a variety of various approaches.
+In these situations, using the trial-and-error method would be advantageous.
+So we have to be sure we have tried all other options, and we'll eventually find the solution that will propel your company forward on the blockchain.

+- Moreover, we have to stay focus to the plans and continue to provide the customers with exactly what we promised, even when making changes to our blockchain protocol.
+Blockchain has many different features, and it's easy to get carried away.
+Getting sidetracked will have an impact on your overall goal.Distracted behavior can have disastrous repercussions.

+- Finally, we should make plans for the future after following the successful implementation of our blockchain protocol.
+We can start working on some things that may need to be improved.
+Basically, we'd have to assess the blockchain network to ensure that it remains relevant for our company's future growth.
+Change is the one constant in life, as we all know.
+The blockchain sector will continue to evolve and improve over time, and we must also engage in continual improvement, no matter how modest.
 ## Code

 ![UMLScheme](https://i.imgur.com/EMF71Nf.png)